 Spring is only a few days away, which means warmer temperatures and blooming plants and flowers.
 For some, this means the beginning of allergy and asthma season, too.

 About 50 percent of people with asthma also suffer from allergies.
 If spring means sneezing, a runny nose and asthma attacks to you, then it is important to know what triggers your symptoms.

 The problem with pollen

 Pollen is one of the most common allergens that can act as a trigger for people with asthma, according to the American Lung Association.
-You can’t avoid pollen completely, but here are some of tips to help keep it at bay:
+You can’t avoid pollen completely, but here are some of the tips to help keep it at bay:

-- Check the local pollen count and try to spend time outside when pollen count is lowest.
+- Check the local pollen count and try to spend time outside when the pollen count is lowest.
 Also, avoid being outside when the grass has just been cut.

 - Take a shower and wash your clothes after being outside to keep pollen out of your home.

 - Use the air conditioner in the car.

 - Avoid strong-smelling citronella candles and use unscented mosquito repellent lotion instead of a spray.